Metal Gear Solid V: The Phantom Pain: Critical reception

-Metal Gear Solid V: The Phantom Pain received "universal acclaim" from critics, according to review aggregator Metacritic.
-Reviewers considered it to be one of the best Metal Gear games, (Note: Attributed to multiple sources:) and it has been cited as one of the greatest stealth games ever made.
-(Note: Attributed to multiple sources:) Rich Stanton of Eurogamer wrote that "every hand-polished element slots together into a head-spinningly ambitious structure and they combine into something you can only call visionary".
+Metal Gear Solid V: The Phantom Pain received "universal acclaim" from critics, according to the review aggregator website Metacritic.
+Reviewers considered it to be one of the best Metal Gear games.
+(Note: Attributed to multiple sources:) It has also been cited as one of the greatest stealth games, (Note: Attributed to multiple sources:) and one of the greatest video games of all time.
+(Note: Attributed to multiple sources:)

+Rich Stanton of Eurogamer wrote that "every hand-polished element slots together into a head-spinningly ambitious structure and they combine into something you can only call visionary".
 IGNs Vince Ingenito felt they had never expected a game to exist "where every minute gameplay detail has true purpose", and Spencer Campbell of EGM described The Phantom Pain as "changing the idea of what can be accomplished with an open world game, both narratively and mechanically".
 GameSpots Peter Brown wrote that there had never been a Metal Gear game "so consistent in tone, daring in subject matter, and so captivating in presentation [...] with such depth to its gameplay, or so much volume in content."
 The Phantom Pain was the twenty-third game—and the third in the Metal Gear series—to receive a perfect 40/40 review rating from Japanese magazine Famitsu.

 Critics lauded the gameplay systems and mechanics, controls, and open world design.
 GameSpots Brown wrote that playing was an "engrossing and varied experience", calling the gameplay "near-impeccable" and discoverable scenarios "the third pillar" of the world design.
 Stanton of Eurogamer commended how the open world felt alive through "density and intimacy" over scale, making tasks like crossing a guarded bridge "thrilling".
 Writing for Time, Matt Peckham described the world as an "unparalleled tactical toybox", a sentiment echoed by other critics; Game Informers Joe Juba likened each mission to a playground that encouraged players to experiment with tools, and Destructoids Chris Carter noted the "hundreds" of loadout variations to confront scenarios in "completely different ways".
 Some praised the artificial intelligence of enemies, and how their tactics changed to combat the player's favored playstyles.
 David Roberts of GamesRadar+ felt that the game's handling of its systems respected the player's intelligence during mistakes.
 Conversely, USgamers Kat Bailey wrote that the game was sometimes too unforgiving in its room for error.
 The action set pieces were praised as "exhilarating" by PC Gamers Samuel Roberts, and "terrifying" for their consequences by Eurogamers Stanton, though some voiced frustration at encounters with the Skulls.
 Campbell of EGM noted that attacks on the player's Forward Operating Bases could distract from completing concurrent story missions.
 Times Peckham found the requirements to unlock the fast travel system excessive.